robblanco/robblanco.github.io/teaching.md

 ## 2020-2021

 * Software foundations: introduction to verified and secure programming.
-  We have proposed a new and revised edition of last year's course.
+  The second edition of our summer school will take place in July.

 I am also planning to teach a series of short courses tailored to introduce both students (advanced undergrads and up) and professionals to the practical